DCV Activities and Benefits

 Socializing with Fellow Villagers

-- Monthly birthday event for members born in that month
+- Monthly birthday celebration for members born in that month

 - Membership gatherings three times a year